 A hole can result in a roof from storm damage or damage by animals such as squirrels and raccoons.
-Roof holes can also be more sneaky, living for years until an inspection uncovers them.
+Roof holes can also be sneakier, living for years until an inspection uncovers them.
 These devious tiny holes can result from misplaced roofing nails.
-Or they can be left over from a former antenna mounting bracket.
+Or the holes in the roof could have been left over from a former antenna mounting bracket.

 Again, the best fix is with a small piece of flashing under the shingle and not just a dab of caulk.
 This is another easy job for the homeowner or can be combined with a thorough inspection from a professional roofer.

 Source: 24h Plans